5T33Z0/OC-Little-Translated/Content/17_SysMon/README.md

 >
 > These plugins are often used by AMD Hackintosh users or systems with modern dGPUs not supported by FakeSMC plugins.

-## Option 2: FakeSMC3 (CloverHackyColor)
+## Option 2: FakeSMC3

-### FakeSMC.kext — Updated Legacy Emulator

 **GitHub**: [CloverHackyColor/FakeSMC3\_with\_plugins](https://github.com/CloverHackyColor/FakeSMC3_with_plugins)

-This fork of the original FakeSMC has been modernized to support macOS High Sierra through Sonoma.
+This fork of the original FakeSMC has been modernized to support macOS High Sierra through Tahoe.
 Unlike the original, it is fully modular and supports a wide variety of monitoring extensions, including some legacy sensor chips that VirtualSMC does not support.

-FakeSMC3 does not require Lilu.kext and is often preferred on older systems, or where deeper low-level sensor access is required (via ACPI, SMI, or I/O chipsets).
+FakeSMC3 does not require `Lilu.kext` and is often preferred on older systems, or where deeper low-level sensor access is required (via ACPI, SMI, or I/O chipsets).

 ### Included Plugins